Macrometacorp/docs/docs/search-views/fulltext-search/getting-started-search.md

 ## Prerequisites

 - A [Macrometa account](https://auth-play.macrometa.io/) with sufficient permissions to create search views.
-- The address collection created during the first two steps of the [Quickstart](https://www.macrometa.com/docs/quickstart).
+- The `addresses` collection created during the first two steps of the [Quickstart](https://www.macrometa.com/docs/quickstart).

 ## 1. Create a Search View